 - For meal prep, let the jars cool down to room temperature before putting in the refrigerator.

 - Get creative: Feel free to add chopped veggies or bacon to your egg bites.
-Check out the 12 sous vide egg bites recipes below for more ideas.

-Starbucks Sous Vide Egg Bites
+Starbucks Copycat Sous Vide Egg Bites

 - Egg White and Roasted Red Pepper Sous Vide Egg Bites: a super healthy option that’s low carb and packed with protein.